A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Introduction

 \section{Introduction}

-Indoor localization is essential in a wide range of applications such as self-guided tour, rescue operation, virtual reality game, etc.~\cite{Xu2016}.
-Among all the available solutions to indoor positioning, WiFi fingerprinting is one of the most popular methods due to the fact that the wide availability of WiFi devices eliminates the requirement for additional infrastructure and hardware.
-Many WiFi fingerprinting localization systems rely on received signal strength indicator (RSSI), which can be obtained from most WiFi receivers such as mobile phones, tablets, laptops, etc.,~\cite{Chen2016}.
-However, RSSI has two drawbacks: instability from fading and multipath effects~\cite{Haochen2017} and insufficient information available for localization.
+Indoor localization plays an indispensable role across various applications like autonomous navigation, virtual reality, contact tracing, and many others ~\cite{Xu2016}.
+Every new wireless device on the market now integrates the IEEE 802.11 standard, known as WiFi, onto its chipset.
+As a consequence, WiFi fingerprinting is now ubiquitous for tracking any kind of wireless device.
+Many WiFi fingerprinting localization systems rely on received signal strength indicator (RSSI) for predicting the pose of mobile devices, where the RSSI is conventionally measured at the WiFi receiver side of mobile phones, wireless headphones, portable speakers, tablets, and laptops ~\cite{Chen2016}.
+However, RSSI has significant flaws in its drastic signal fluctuations~\cite{Haochen2017} and insufficient information available for localization.
 For example, one single router provides only one RSSI reading in a frequency channel at one time.
-Therefore, in order to locate the accurate positions of users, a large number of access points (APs) are required.
+Therefore, in order to locate the accurate positions of users, a considerable number of access points (APs) is required.
 For this reason, 6 APs were used in SRL-KNN~\cite{Minh2018} and 15 APs in DANN~\cite{Fang2008}.
-Because of the rapid changes in indoor environments, such as shop renovations or mall upgrades, a large number of APs for indoor localization purpose are not always feasible~\cite{Han2019}.
-Furthermore, in practical scenario, many small areas have only a single available AP such as in a small store, local pharmacy or classroom, which is impossible to use only RSSI for accurate localization.
-In order to address that problem, channel state information (CSI) is adopted in this paper.
-As opposed to RSSI, CSI is a fine-grained value from the physical layer (PHY) which contains both the amplitude and phase components of multiple subcarriers in the frequency domain~\cite{Wu2013}.
-In contrast to having only one RSSI per packet, multiple CSI values co-responding to different subcarriers can be obtained at one packet.
+The endless mall renovations and the ever changing shop layouts makes the very large numbers of APs for indoor localization infeasible and expensive~\cite{Han2019}.
+Furthermore, in practical scenario, many small to medium area sites have only a single available AP such as in a small store, local pharmacy or classroom, which is impossible to use only RSSI for accurate localization.
+In order to address that problem, additional finger prints in needed.
+As opposed to RSSI, channel state information (CSI) contains a set of fine-grained values from the physical layer (PHY) which include both amplitude and phase components of multiple subcarriers in frequency domain~\cite{Wu2013}.
+In contrast to having only one RSSI per packet, multiple CSI values corresponding to different subcarriers can be obtained from a single packet.
 The rich information in CSI enables localization with a single AP.
-This paper explores the algorithm to locate a mobile device using a single WiFi AP in an indoor environment.
+For this reason, this paper adopts CSI and explores the algorithm to locate accurately a mobile device using only a single WiFi AP in a medium indoor environment area.